HariSK20/ArtificialNeuralNetwork_NNDL_Assignment/README.md

 # ArtificialNeuralNetwork_NNDL_Assignment

-A Neural Network designed on MNIST dataset.
+A Neural Network designed on MNIST dataset made from scratch using numpy.

 ### Requirements: